fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE! fix bug: ProductsOverViewScreen and AdminProductsScreen shows no products available just before loading them, while it should show the spinner.
 ### DONE! put LinearGradient in all screens
 ### DONE! fix UI for small screens
+### DONE!
+Put login/singup in sidedrawer and hide the adminScreen from normal users...
 ### DONE! fix bug: favorite (in ProductsDetailScreen) snaps back to false if you go back to ProductsOverviewScreen and forth to ProductsDetailScreen.
 ### DONE! fix bug: in cartScreen the order of the products changes when you change the amount of the second...
 ### DONE! change back commented code in firebase, ...Navigator and actions/orders to need token and get AuthScreen... find 'testing'